Edge for Private Cloud on FIPS-enabled RHEL 8.X

 General TLS operations

 When using Edge for Private Cloud 4.53.00 or later on FIPS-enabled RHEL 8.X, most TLS-related component configurations of Edge will need to be done via PKCS12 or BCFKS format keystores.
-Refer to FIPS-specific documentation or notes on relevant articles for TLS configuration to get more details.
-The appendix lists some helpful commands that can be used to generate these keystores.

 Default Java keystore/truststore

-When Edge for Private Cloud 4.53.00 or later is operated on FIPS-enabled RHEL 8.X, your message processor, management server, and other edge-* components rely on a default truststore and keystore shipped with the product.
-These contain CA certificates that your application will trust by default.
-If you would like to change this to your own store containing CA certificates, follow the procedure below:
+When Edge for Private Cloud 4.53.00 or later is used on FIPS-enabled RHEL 8.X, your message processor, management server, and other edge-* components rely on a default truststore and keystore provided with the product.

 1. Create a BCFKS format cacerts file that contains all the CA certificates that you want to trust.
 Ensure that the keystore password and key password are the same.
 Refer to the appendix for more details.